NielsDWG/TheBookStoreTestProject/README.md

 # TheBookStoreTestProject
-Project to reproduce OData problem when expanding a list property on a list.
-For example: expand books for each author.
+Project to reproduce OData problem when filtering on an expanded property on a list.
+For example: filter expanded books for each author.

 ## How to run the application en reproduce the error